“Nobody taught me about money until I was much older and had made a ton of mistakes.”

 Enter FamZoo.
 FamZoo is a virtual family bank that helps you teach your children about money.

 Using the FamZoo app, your children can sign into their individual accounts and manage their accounts.

 - Virtual family bank to teach your kids about money

 - Easy way to manage your children's allowance

-An IOU account simply tracks the money you are holding elsewhere for your child’s account.
-If your child earns money for performing chores or they hand you the money they just earned from mowing your neighbor’s lawn, and you deposit that in your account, you can transfer that money directly into their IOU account.
+An IOU account simply tracks the money you're holding elsewhere for your child’s account.
+If your child earns money for performing chores or they hand you the money they just earned from mowing your neighbor’s lawn, you credit their FamZoo account.

 A prepaid card account is exactly what it sounds like.
-Using a prepaid Mastercard card, your child can pay for purchases without getting into debt.
+Using a prepaid Mastercard card, your child can pay for purchases with real money without getting into debt.

-Here are advantages of the prepaid card compared to cash:
+Here are some advantages of the prepaid card compared to cash: